 Keith Ozols is the Workforce and Youth Manager for Oregon Vocational Rehabilitation until December 2018.
 On November 30, 2018, Keith was named as the Interim Director of Oregon Vocational Rehabilitation, replacing Trina Lee.
 In addition to sitting on the YTP Management Team, Keith also oversees the Ticket to Work Program, Work Incentives Network, Pre-Employment Transition Services (Pre-ETS) and Workforce Engagement within the VR agency.
 For the past seven years Keith has worked extensively with YTP to grow the program and to build capacity for transition services across Oregon.
 Keith also sits on the Oregon Department of Education’s State Advisory Council for Special Education as the membership chair.
 Prior to joining Vocational Rehabilitation, Keith worked in leadership roles for over 20 years as the executive director of a non-profit serving individuals with disabilities and as a program manager for workforce development programs.
 Keith also holds a BA in Literature and Philosophy.

-Taking on the new role of YTP Coordinator, Lisa Catherwood brings over 25 years of experience working with individuals of all abilities.
+Lisa Catherwood, Statewide YTP Coordinator, brings over 25 years of experience working with individuals of all abilities.
 Her assignments have ranged from Special Education Teacher, Mental Health Specialist in Corrections, to Vocational Rehabilitation Counseling.
-Her most recent achievement gained outstanding success in the summer of 2017, creating Vocational Rehabilitation's first residential (6 week) work experience program for students with disabilities Statewide.
-This Summer Work Internships For Transition (SWIFT, now a 7 week experience) helped students build independence in life and employment.
+One of Lisa's many successes gained outstanding success in the summer of 2017, creating Vocational Rehabilitation's first residential work experience program (SWEP) for students with disabilities Statewide.
+During the Summer of 2018 Summer Work Internships For Transition (SWIFT, now a 7 week experience) helped students build independence in life and employment.
 Her past accomplishments, and diverse experiences provide a dynamic perspective on implementing new programs and strategically planning for success.
 A native Oregonian, Lisa graduated from Portland State University with a BS in Biology and Psychology, followed by a MS in Rehabilitation Counseling.
 She prides herself on being available to support those around her and is looking forward to working with YTP partners throughout Oregon.

 - Email: email@example.com